 Like so many young people today, Trisha is a former victim of cyberbullying.
 Her personal experiences being harassed online inspired her, at 13, to stand up to online hate — and make a change.
 The result was ReThink™, an award-winning, innovative, patented technology that detects and stops cyberbullying before the damage is done.
 Operating as a keyboard on mobile devices, ReThink works across all apps, from Instagram to Twitter, to detect offensive messages and give users a second chance to reconsider them.
 Users are prompted: “Hold on!
 Are you sure you want to post that message?”
 Trisha’s globally acclaimed research has found that 93% of the time, that alert works.
 By taking an educational approach to stopping cyberbullying — teaching individuals to be responsible digital citizens — ReThink creates lasting impact.

 Today, ReThink has reached 5.5 million students and 1500 schools internationally, downloaded over 500K+ times, and is available in 6 languages.
 ReThink has also been featured on several stages, including TED, ABC’s Shark Tank, and The White House.
 Trisha is an ambassador for the anti-cyberbullying movement and has delivered 50+ talks in 30 cities about the power of “ReThinking.”

-As a Cheng Fellow, Trisha hopes to scale ReThink, especially in international contexts rapidly, and reach millions more around the globe.
-At Harvard, Trisha is also involved in the South Asian Americans in Public Service initiative, Harvard Model Congress, and the Harvard i-Lab.
-She is also a Technology Innovation Fellow (Roberts Family Fellow) at Harvard Business School.
+As a Cheng Fellow, Trisha hoped to scale ReThink, especially in international contexts rapidly, and reach millions more around the globe.
+At Harvard, Trisha was also involved in the South Asian Americans in Public Service initiative, Harvard Model Congress, and the Harvard i-Lab.
+She was also a Technology Innovation Fellow (Roberts Family Fellow) at Harvard Business School.